csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 - Second, and more important, directory systems provide a simple mecha- nism to name objects in a hierarchical fashion, similar to file system directory names, which can be used in a distributed directory system to specify what information is stored in each of the directory servers.
 For example, a partic- ular directory server may store information for Bell Laboratories employees in Murray Hill, while another may store information for Bell Laboratories employees in Bangalore, giving both sites autonomy in controlling their lo- cal data.
 The directory access protocol can be used to obtain data from both directories across a network.
 More important, the directory system can be set up to automatically forward queries made at one site to the other site, without user intervention.

 For these reasons, several organizations have directory systems to make or- ganizational information available online through a directory access protocol.
 Information in an organizational directory can be used for a variety of purposes, such as to find addresses, phone numbers, or email addresses of people, to find which departments people are in, and to track department hierarchies.
-Directories are also used to authenticate users: applications can collect authentication infor- mation such as passwords from users and authenticate them using the directory.
+Directories are also used to authenticate users: applications can collect authentication information such as passwords from users and authenticate them using the directory.

 As may be expected, several directory implementations find it beneficial to use relational databases to store data, instead of creating special-purpose storage systems.